JAE-S/FRAME-THIS/README.md

  <img src="readme_assets/fashion_that_portfolio_cover.gif" align="left"
-     title="Fashion-That" alt="Fashion-That" width="30%" height="auto">
+     title="FASHION-THAT" alt="FASHION-THAT" width="30%" height="auto">
 # Welcome to FASHION-THAT!

-#### Fashion That is a web application that allows Fashion enthusiasts to review the latest articles from SHOWstudios'.
+#### FASHION-THAT is a web application that allows Fashion enthusiasts to review the latest articles from SHOWstudios'.
 Utilizing an i-frame users can now view articles and take notes all in one place without ever leaving the browser window (although that option is provided as well).

 ---